I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/ns-irb-_ide_transfer_mode_parameters.md

 Indicates the channel number whose mode parameters are to be set.

-`DeviceTransferModeCurrent`

-Contains a bitmap that indicates the current transfer mode settings for each of the device on the channel.
-The port driver retrieves the current transfer mode of the devices from their identify device data.
-For more information about this member, see the <b>Remarks</b> section.

-`DeviceTransferModeSelected`

-Contains a bitmap that indicates the selected transfer mode settings for each of the device on the channel.
-The miniport driver should use this member to indicate to the port driver which transfer modes it selects.
-For more information about this member, see the <b>Remarks</b> section.

-`DeviceTransferModeSupported`

-Contains a bitmap that indicates the supported transfer modes for each of the devices on the channel.
-The port driver sets this member.
-The miniport driver must not select a transfer mode that the port driver does not support.
-For more information about this member, see the <b>Remarks</b> section.

 `DeviceType`

 Contains an enumeration value of type <a href="..\irb\ne-irb-ide_device_type.md">IDE_DEVICE_TYPE</a> that indicates the type of device.
 The miniport driver should not select a transfer mode if the device type is <b>DeviceNotExist</b>.